 Patients with widely disseminated purpuric macules and blisters and prominent involvement of the trunk and face are likely to have Stevens-Johnson syndrome rather than erythema multiforme.

 Erythema multiforme spontaneously resolves, so treatment is usually unnecessary.
-Topical corticosteroids and anesthetics may ameliorate symptoms and reassure patients.
-Recurrences are common, and empiric oral maintenance therapy with acyclovir 400 mg po q 12 h, famciclovir 250 mg po q 12 h, or valacyclovir 1000 mg po q 24 h can be attempted if symptoms recur more than 5 times/yr and HSV association is suspected or if recurrent EM is consistently preceded by herpes flares.
+Topical corticosteroids and anesthetics and oral antihistamines may ameliorate symptoms and reassure patients.
+Recurrences are common, and empiric oral maintenance therapy with acyclovir 400 mg orally every 12 hours, famciclovir 250 mg orally every 12 hours, or valacyclovir 1000 mg orally every 24 hours can be attempted if symptoms recur more than 5 times/year and HSV association is suspected or if recurrent erythema multiforme is consistently preceded by herpes flares.

-Erythema multiforme is usually triggered by HSV but can be caused by a drug.
+Erythema multiforme is usually triggered by herpes simplex virus (HSV) but can be caused by a drug.

 Target lesions and lesions on the palms and soles can be relatively specific findings.